 - Many people worry that touching their partner intimately will cause pain.

 There are ways you may be able to manage sexual side effects and maintain intimacy with your partner who has cancer.

 - Restore the intimacy in your relationship by spending time together.
 If your partner is well enough, you may be able to go to the cinema or out to dinner.
 Otherwise, watch a movie at home together, give each other massages, do a crossword together, look through old photo albums, or talk about how you first met.

 - Tell your partner you care.
 Your partner may need reassurance that you love them and find them attractive despite the physical changes from their illness or treatment.

 - Discuss any concerns you have about being intimate with your partner.
 If you keep quiet and withdraw, your partner may misinterpret your distance and think they’re no longer desirable.
 Being open with your partner about your sexual needs can help you identify changes to make.

 - Keep an open mind about ways to give and receive sexual pleasure.
 You may need to try different things if your usual ways of lovemaking are now uncomfortable or not possible.
 Some people find lubricants or sexual aids help.
 For a while, you may need to focus on kissing and cuddling.

 - Take things slowly and spend time getting used to being naked together.

-If your caring role is no longer needed
+If your caring role ends

 The person you are caring for may gain a new independence and appear to have forgotten how much time and effort you gave.
-This can be hurtful, but the person with cancer is probably not aware of how you are feeling.
+This can be hurtful, but the person is probably not aware of how you are feeling.